wfbradley/snpko/README.md

 power; that is, two techniques may both guarantee a FDR less than 10%, but one of them may produce more hypotheses than the other (i.e., is "more powerful").

-A recent entrant into this field is the use of "statistical knockouts".
+A recent entrant into this field is the use of "statistical knockoffs".
 This approach was introduced in [Panning for Gold: Model-X Knockoffs for High- dimensional Controlled Variable Selection](https://arxiv.org/abs/1610.02351) by Candes et al in 2016, and extended to hidden Markov models in [Gene Hunting